Home

 La Verne Noyes

 With the success of La Verne’s business enterprises, the couple was able to lead a progressively more comfortable life and establish their residence in an elegant mansion at 1450 North Lake Shore Drive.
-Ida enjoyed traveling around the world, spending months and years away from Chicago and her husband, visiting and making a lot of photos from France, Italy, Egypt, Algeria, Tunis, Israel, Turkey, Spain, India, China, Burma, Hawaii and Japan.
+Ida enjoyed traveling around the world, spending months and years away from Chicago and her husband, visiting and taking a lot of photos from France, Italy, Egypt, Algeria, Tunis, Israel, Turkey, Spain, India, China, Burma, Hawaii and Japan.
 La Verne would occasionally join her on these trips, but his manufacturing business made it difficult to leave the city for extended periods of time.

 Unfortunately, in 1912 Ida Noyes felt ill and died on 5 December.
 Her death was a crushing personal blow for La Verne.
 Seeking to honor his wife with an impressive and fitting memorial, he decided to give the University of Chicago a gift of $500000 to build a magnificent new women’s clubhouse—Ida Noyes Hall, opened in 1916.
 Moreover, in his last and most extraordinary gift, Noyes established the La Verne Noyes Foundation at the University in 1918.
 With this foundation Noyes provided tuition scholarships to veterans of World War I and to their descendants.
 To finance this endowment, Noyes deeded all of this property, including his home and manufacturing plant, to the University of Chicago—a gift worth $2.5 million, a huge sum for the time.